 The Georgia Tech College of Engineering continues to be recognized as an elite engineering school and one of the top public institutions in the nation.
 The undergraduate engineering program at the College ranked 4th in the 2018 America's Best Colleges edition of U.S. News & World Report (published in September 2017).
 All of the programs offered by the College, the nation’s largest and most diverse engineering college, placed among the top six of their respective areas for the fifth consecutive year.

 |Industrial and Systems Engineering||1st|

-For the fifth consecutive year all of Georgia Tech’s engineering graduate programs ranked in the top ten in the nation in their respective specialties, powering the College of Engineering to a third-place ranking among public engineering institutions (seventh overall) in the latest U.S. News & World Report graduate rankings of national universities granting doctoral degrees.
+For the sixth consecutive year all of Georgia Tech’s engineering graduate programs ranked in the top ten in the nation in their respective specialties, powering the College of Engineering to a third-place ranking among public engineering institutions (seventh overall) in the latest U.S. News & World Report graduate rankings of national universities granting doctoral degrees.